openvinotoolkit/openvino/samples/cpp/hello_reshape_ssd/README.md

 ```

 > **NOTES**:
-> - By default, OpenVINO Toolkit Samples and Demos expect input with `BGR` order of channels.
-If you trained your model to work with `RGB` order, you need to manually rearrange the default order of channels in the sample or demo application, or reconvert your model, using Model Optimizer tool with `--reverse_input_channels` argument specified.
+> - By default, samples and demos in OpenVINO Toolkit expect input with `BGR` order of channels.
+If you trained your model to work with `RGB` order, you need to manually rearrange the default order of channels in the sample or demo application, or reconvert your model, using Model Optimizer with `--reverse_input_channels` argument specified.
 For more information about the argument, refer to **When to Reverse Input Channels** section of [Embedding Preprocessing Computation](../../../docs/MO_DG/prepare_model/convert_model/Converting_Model.md).
 >
-> - Before running the sample with a trained model, make sure the model is converted to the intermediate representation (IR) format (\*.xml + \*.bin) using the [Model Optimizer tool](../../../docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md).
+> - Before running the sample with a trained model, make sure the model is converted to the OpenVINO Intermediate Representation (OpenVINO IR) format (\*.xml + \*.bin) by using [Model Optimizer](../../../docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md).
 >
-> - The sample accepts models in ONNX format (\*.onnx) that do not require preprocessing.
+> - The sample accepts models in the ONNX format (\*.onnx) that do not require preprocessing.

 ### Example

-1. Install openvino-dev Python package to use Open Model Zoo Tools:
+1. Install the `openvino-dev` Python package to use Open Model Zoo Tools:

 ```
 python -m pip install openvino-dev[caffe,onnx,tensorflow2,pytorch,mxnet]